 lemonTree creations is an equity seeking theatre company.

 We demonstrate these values through what we put on stage (or any performance venue) and the leadership structures within our ad hoc organization.
 When creating and producing theatre, we adhere to social justice models including anti-racist strategies and the pursuit of equity for Indigenous and culturally diverse communities.

 We dismantle white supremacy by providing leadership roles for artists from the communities that our work represents on stage and other platforms on which we create.

 At all times in the creative process:

 We endeavour to create a safer space for respectful dialogue that works toward a shared understanding of complex experiences.
 We recognize the potential for failure in upholding these values within our organization and our art.
 We welcome feedback and respect the bravery required of our collaborators and communities to address oppression via direct and indirect communication.

 We acknowledge our performance and art creation is challenging and can discomfort, particularly when we engage with sexuality on stage directly.
 We commit to creating a rehearsal and creative space where artists are engaged and consent during every aspect of art-making; experience physical safety; and are treated with professionalism and respect.
-We commit to a zero-tolerance space, free of: sexual harassment/sexual assault; mental, physical, and/or emotional abuse; and bullying.
+We commit to a space, free of: sexual harassment/sexual assault; mental, physical, and/or emotional abuse; and bullying.
 We prioritize: artist dignity; personal safety; respect of personage; and self-determination of boundaries.